Courses of six week evening antenatal classes for couples, suitable to attend from approximately twenty-six weeks of

 what are your options if you need some extra help managing the pain

-- what to expect in the first few weeks with a new baby - understanding their crying, impact of lack of sleep, changes to relationships and lifestyles, day to day reality
+what to expect in the first few weeks with a new baby - understanding their crying, normal newborn sleep patterns, safe sleep practices, changes to relationships and lifestyles, day to day reality

 Each course also includes a session to come to with your baby, to consider how the reality of having a new baby compares to your expectations.
 Once you have booked onto the course, you will be emailed with the date of the session that is most appropriate for your due date, so that you can book it into your diary well in advance.
 Scroll down for more info on this session.
 This class is actually the first class in a three week Essential Baby and Parent course, and is facilitated by Kirsten and Lucy.
 They will come and introduce themselves to you at the women only class, and you will then have the opportunity to sign up to the rest of the course (they will send you a direct booking link).
 We have created this course at the suggestion of mothers who didn't have anything like it to attend, and in retrospect felt it would have been invaluable.
 Partners are welcome to attend this session, and the second session of Essential Baby and Parent if you sign up for the whole course.
 However, if they wish to attend the First Aid class, they will need to book and pay for that separately.

 Click here to read testimonials from previous class attendees.